Exclusive: China envoy warns of dire consequences if US hardliners hold sway

 Speaking to Reuters before heading to join Chinese President Xi Jinping's delegation at the Group of 20 summit in Buenos Aires, Cui Tiankai said China and the United States had a shared responsibility to cooperate in the interests of the global economy.

-Asked whether he though hardliners in the White House were seeking to separate the closely linked U.S. and Chinese economies, Cui said he did not think it was possible or helpful to do so, adding "I don't know if people really realise the possible consequences - the impact, the negative impact - if there is such a decoupling."
+Asked whether he thought hardliners in the White House were seeking to separate the closely linked U.S. and Chinese economies, Cui said he did not think it was possible or helpful to do so, adding: "I don't know if people really realise the possible consequences - the impact, the negative impact - if there is such a decoupling."

 He drew parallels to the tariff wars of the 1930s among industrial countries, which contributed to a collapse of global trade and heightened tensions in the years before World War Two.

-Cui said China did not want to have a trade war and sought a negotiated solution to the current impasse stemming from President Donald Trump's demands for far-reaching Chinese concessions to correct a massive trade imbalance.
+Cui said China did not want to have a trade war and sought a negotiated solution to the impasse stemming from U.S. President Donald Trump's demands for far-reaching Chinese concessions to correct a US$375 billion (294.4 billion pounds) goods trade deficit with China.

+"We are against any trade war," the ambassador said, but added that China would "fight to safeguard our own interests."

-"We believe that the key to a negotiated solution to the trade issues is a balanced approach to the concerns of both sides and honestly so far I have not seen sufficient response from the U.S. side to our concerns," Cui said.
+"We believe that the key to a negotiated solution to the trade issues is a balanced approach to the concerns of both sides and honestly so far I have not seen sufficient response from the U.S. side to our concerns."

 "We cannot accept that one side would put forward a number of demands and the other side just has to satisfy all these things."

+China is the largest foreign holder of U.S. Treasury debt, with US$1.15 trillion on Sept.
+30, according to the latest Treasury data, compared with US$1.19 trillion a year earlier.
+As of Monday, there was about US$15.97 trillion of total public Treasury debt outstanding.

+Cui said China's Treasury holdings were a good example of the economic interdependence between the United States and China.

-He said the two leaders had "a very good working relationship and personal friendship" formed in three previous face-to-face meetings, including two formal summits, and this had been shown by a long phone conversation in early November.
+He said Trump and Xi had "a very good working relationship and personal friendship" formed in three previous face-to-face meetings, including two formal summits, and that had been shown by a long phone conversation in early November.

 White House insiders say there remain substantial differences within the Trump administration over how far to push China.

-This division groups on one side anti-China hardliner and trade adviser Peter Navarro, U.S. Trade Representative Robert Lighthizer and those who favour a complete reevaluation of the relationship.
-On the other side are pragmatists led by White House chief economist Larry Kudlow and Treasury Secretary Steven Mnuchin, concerned about the harm deepening friction could do to the U.S. economy and markets.
+The division groups on one side anti-China hardliner and trade adviser Peter Navarro, U.S. Trade Representative Robert Lighthizer and those who favour a complete re-evaluation of the relationship.
+On the other side are pragmatists led by Kudlow and Treasury Secretary Steven Mnuchin, concerned about the harm deepening friction could do to the U.S. economy and markets.

-Kudlow said on Tuesday that Trump is open to a trade deal with China but is prepared to hike tariffs on Chinese imports if there is no breakthrough on longstanding trade irritants during a planned dinner on Saturday in Buenos Aires with Xi.

-(Reporting by David Brunnstrom, Matt Spetalncik and David Lawder; Editing by Alistair Bell)
+(Reporting by David Brunnstrom, Matt Spetalnick and David Lawder; Editing by Chris Sanders, Alistair Bell and Peter Cooney)